rothskeller/packet-shell/README.md

 If the result of the edit has no validation errors, and the message is  not already in the send queue, the message editor asks whether to queue it.
 Messages with validation errors are removed from the send queue.

+## Set Command

+The `set` command changes the value of a field of an unsent message.

+    packet set «message-id» «field-name» [«value»|<«filename»]

+«message-id» identifies the message to be edited, and «field-name» identifies the field of the message to be changed.
+See the top of this page for how to format these arguments.
+If a «value» is specified, the field is set to that value.
+If a less-than sign is specified, followed by a «filename», the field will be set to the contents of that file.
+If neither is specified, the field value is cleared.

 ## Queue, Draft, and Delete Commands